 Once an agreement is set in place, modifications are possible, but difficult to achieve.
 Typically, the parent requesting a modification of custody must show that a significant change in circumstance has occurred that directly affects the life of the child.
 Parental preference alone may not be enough to move a judge to action.
 For example, if one parent’s job transfers them to a new city, the current physical custody agreement may no longer be feasible and a modification may be in order.

-If you are currently going through a child custody dispute and you want to learn more about your legal options, our Irvine divorce attorneys can help.
+If you are currently going through a child custody dispute and you want to learn more about your legal options, our Orange County divorce attorneys can help.
 Family law can be confusing and you are likely to have many questions.
 How can I best prepare for court?
 If I move, will it affect physical custody?
 What happens if mediation breaks down?
 At Gill Law Group, PC, we can help you to understand each aspect of your case as well as the hurdles that your family may face.

 Contact our firm today and rest assured that your case is in compassionate, knowledgeable, and experienced hands.